Is a $22bn giant magnet the ‘holy grail’ of clean energy?

 You could describe ITER – massive as it is – as a miniature.
 A manmade mini-star on Earth.
 At its core, plasma will be heated to 150 million degrees Celsius, 10 times the temperature of the core of the sun, hot enough to melt diamonds and rotating faster than the speed of sound, causing hydrogen ions to fuse and release massive amounts of energy.

-You could describe ITER – high tech as it is – as something of a perestroika relic, the result of an initiative proposed in 1985 by Ronald Reagan and Mikhail Gorbachev.
-The goal: collaborate on obtaining a source of nuclear energy that is “essentially inexhaustible, for the benefit for all mankind”.
+You could describe ITER – hi-tech as it is – as something of a perestroika relic, the result of an initiative proposed in 1985 by Ronald Reagan and Mikhail Gorbachev.
+The goal: to collaborate on obtaining a source of nuclear energy that is “essentially inexhaustible, for the benefit for all mankind”.

-You could describe ITER, as various engineers and experts do, as a giant donut-shaped vacuum chamber, using coils of superconducting tin and niobium akin to a “pile of spaghetti,” to generate an astoundingly powerful magnetic “bottle” containing a “soup” of ions in which fusion occurs, creating the “holy grail” of nuclear reactions.
+You could describe ITER, as various engineers and experts have, as a giant doughnut-shaped vacuum chamber, using coils of superconducting tin and niobium – akin to a “pile of spaghetti”– to generate an astoundingly powerful magnetic “bottle” containing a “soup” of ions in which fusion occurs, creating the “holy grail” of nuclear reactions.

 Assembling the largest magnet of its kind

-At a quiet commercial park in Poway, California, in the dry hills above San Diego, there are few clues that the future is being built inside the warehouse-like machine workshop.
-But this is where the Central Solenoid, a five-storey, 1,000-tonne superconducting electromagnet at the heart of ITER is being manufactured by General Atomics, a defence and energy contractor better known for making Predator drones.
+At a quiet commercial park in Poway, California, in the dry hills above San Diego, there are few clues that the future is being built inside a warehouse-like machine workshop.
+But this is where the central solenoid – the five-storey, 1,000-tonne superconducting electromagnet at the heart of ITER – is being manufactured by General Atomics, a defence and energy contractor better known for making Predator drones.

 Entering the building feels like stepping into Tony Stark’s workshop.
-Brightly colored gantry cranes tower over components in production, ranging from discs of stacked superconducting wire to magnetic modules inside resin tanks.
+Brightly coloured gantry cranes tower over components in production, ranging from discs of stacked superconducting wire to magnetic modules inside resin tanks.
 Vast sheets of opaque plastic hang from the ceiling, cordoning off weld zones.
-Automated insulating machines, which look like canary yellow film projectors, wind in circles around components, wrapping them in fiberglass.
-Some parts of the Solenoid are so heavy they need to be moved across the shop floor on a hovercraft.
+Automated insulating machines, which look like canary yellow film projectors, wind in circles around components, wrapping them in fibreglass.
+Some parts of the solenoid are so heavy that they need to be moved across the shop floor on a hovercraft.
 Once the components are all assembled into a towering magnet, the largest of its kind in the world, it will generate a magnetic field strong enough to lift an aircraft carrier.

 “You can say anything you want about renewables right now,” he says during a tour of the facility in October.
 “In my mind, from what I’ve read and I understand, they cannot replace the carbon cycle.
 You need another piece of the energy puzzle.”